1. How does the setting know if children need extra help and what should I do if I think my child may have special educational needs (SEN)?

 In some cases staff create an Individual Education Plan (IEP) with the help of any other professionals involved to determine the child’s needs and how they can be met.
 These IEP’s are regularly reviewed with parents and key person.
 Decisions are made following ongoing detailed assessment, it is then that we can determine what support the child needs.

-How are parents involved in the setting?
+13. How are parents involved in the setting?
 How can I be involved?

-We encourage our parents and carer’s to have a contribution in the setting by asking them to complete feedback questionnaires to help improve the service we provide.
-We also send home next steps every four months, and ask the parents to provide feedback on these sheets of their child’s progress at home.
+We encourage our parents and carers to have a contribution in the setting by asking them to complete feedback questionnaires to help improve the service we provide.
+We also send home next steps every four months and ask the parents to provide feedback on these sheets of their child’s progress at home.
 Parents are invited to complete ‘wow’ slips, which are shared with the rest of the group.
 Parents can also access their child's learning journal online, following a signed agreement, so they are always able to see their child's progress, and add their own observations.

-As well as this we also have an open-door policy so parents or carer’s can stay and chat with staff, or stay in the room with their child for a while.
-Suggestions are always taken on board, and contribute to the improvement of practice within the setting.
-We hold an open evening every six months which enables parents to visit the nursery and talk to other parents and staff, we are able during this to provide feedback to parents on their child’s development and progress.
+As well as this we also have an open-door policy so parents or carers can stay and chat with staff, or stay in the room with their child for a while.
+Suggestions are always taken on board and contribute to the improvement of practice within the setting.
+We hold an open evening every six months which enables parents to visit the nursery and talk to other parents and staff, during this we are able to provide feedback to parents on their child’s development and progress.

-Who can I contact for further information?
+14. Who can I contact for further information?

-Gemma Pena- Nursery manager, SENCO support
+Gemma Pena- Nursery Manager, SENCO support

 Sam Stoner – Deputy Manager